SpoonySimone/PlaytimeCommand/README.md

 The mod has no configuration and is entirely plug and play, simply drop this in your mods folder and you're good to go.

+Playtime Command automatically checks for updates on startup and will let you know in console if there is one.

 # Mod showcase
 **Chat message**